A career in immunology may suit you if you enjoy a challenge, have a strong life sciences background and are passionate about helping those in need

 - the ability to use your initiative.

-There are opportunities with pharmaceutical and biotechnology companies, who employ immunologists to improve their understanding of the immune system and how to apply this to the development of new medical products and therapies in order to improve the diagnosis and treatment of diseases.
+You may choose to follow a research career, working in a university or research institute.
+Alternatively, you could work in industry for pharmaceutical and biotechnology companies, who employ immunologists to improve their understanding of the immune system and how to apply this to the development of new medical products and therapies.

-Immunologists also work in the scientific Civil Service within applied immunology and undertake research into developing new, and improving existing, vaccines and can be employed in veterinary science, researching animal healthcare and treating animals with infections or immunological disorders.
+It's also possible to work in veterinary science, researching animal healthcare and treating animals with infections or immunological disorders.